-So far we’ve been using single quadrilaterals to form sprites or background layers.
-But what if we grab multiple primitives and arrange them to form a more complex figure?
+So far we’ve been using individual regular quadrilaterals to form sprites and/or background layers.
+But what if we group multiple irregular primitives and arrange them to form a more complex figure?
 This is how 3D models come to fruition.

-In a nutshell, the CPUs and SCU are tasked with formulating a 3D world and project it in a 2D space.
+In terms of operations needed with a 3D game, the CPUs and SCU are assigned with formulating a 3D world and project it in a 2D space.
 Then, both VDPs are commanded to render it, apply effects and finally broadcast it on TV.